hiloki/bdash/README.md

 [MIT][mit] © [SIROK, Inc][sirok].

-Whenever code for bdash is borrowed or inspired by existing code, we try to credit the original developer/designer in our code.
+Whenever code for bdash is borrowed or inspired by existing code, we credit the original developer, designer or article in our code.
 Please create [issues][issue] if you think any credit is absent.

 ## About SIROK, Inc.

 [<img src="http://sirok.co.jp/wordpress/wp-content/themes/sirokco_v2.1/svg/bgWhite/logo.svg"  width="240">][sirok]

-bdash is maintained and funded by SIROK, Inc. The names and logos are trademarks of SIROK, Inc.
+bdash is maintained and funded by SIROK, Inc. The names and logos are trademarks of us.

 [sirok]:          http://sirok.co.jp/
 [mit]:            https://github.com/sotayamashita/bdash/blob/master/LICENSE